Comparisons11 min read

 Who Should Choose M1 Finance?

-- Passive investors building long-term wealth who don't want to manage day-to-day allocations
+• Passive investors building long-term wealth who don't want to manage daily allocations

-- Bogleheads and index fund investors who want precise control over a three-fund portfolio without constant manual rebalancing
+• Index fund people who want precise control over a three-fund portfolio without constant manual rebalancing

-- People interested in portfolio loans — M1 Borrow's rates are legitimately competitive with HELOCs for non-housing purposes
+• Anyone interested in portfolio loans — M1 Borrow's rates are genuinely competitive with HELOCs for non-housing purposes

-- Anyone who knows they'll panic-sell if left to their own devices — the system is specifically designed to remove that temptation
+• People who know they'll panic-sell if left to their own devices — the system is specifically designed to remove that temptation

-If your investing philosophy is "set it, forget it, and let compound interest do the heavy lifting," M1 Finance is the better fit than Robinhood by a significant margin.
+If your investing philosophy is "set it, forget it, and let compound interest do the work," M1 Finance is the better choice by a significant margin.
 Try M1 Finance

 The Verdict

-After comparing every major category, here's my honest take: M1 Finance wins on structure, Robinhood wins on flexibility.
+After breaking down every major category, here's my honest take: M1 Finance wins on structure, Robinhood wins on flexibility.

 For the average investor who just wants to build wealth over 20–30 years without constantly thinking about it?
 M1 Finance is the better tool.
 The automation removes human error — and more importantly, human emotion — from the equation.
-And the data is pretty clear on this: passive, low-cost investing outperforms active trading for retail investors at a striking rate.
-Research from DALBAR has shown for years that average investor returns trail market returns by 2–4% annually, almost entirely due to behavioral mistakes like panic selling and performance chasing.
+And the data is pretty clear: passive, low-cost investing outperforms active trading for retail investors at a striking rate.
+Research from DALBAR has shown for years that average investor returns trail market returns by 2–4% annually, almost entirely because of behavioral mistakes like panic selling and performance chasing.
 M1's design fights that tendency in a way Robinhood simply doesn't.

-For the investor who genuinely wants to engage with markets — trade options, build positions in specific stocks, manage their own crypto exposure — Robinhood is the better choice.
-And honestly, I think active trading gets unfairly demonized.
-Just keep it to money you can genuinely afford to lose and go in with your eyes open.
+For the investor who genuinely wants to engage with markets — trade options, build positions in specific stocks, manage their own crypto exposure — Robinhood is the better fit.
+And honestly, active trading gets unfairly demonized.
+Just keep it to money you can afford to lose and go in with your eyes open.

-My actual recommendation: use both.
+My actual recommendation?
+Use both.
 Open an M1 Finance account for your IRA and long-term portfolio automation.
 Use Robinhood for any active trading or crypto exposure you want.
-There's no rule that says you have to pick one — and running both alongside each other costs you nothing.
+There's no rule saying you have to pick one — and running both alongside each other costs you nothing.

 You Might Also Like